Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 respectively.
 Contributions from three-body reactions, such as the triple-:math:`\alpha` reaction, are easy to append to `[Eqn:binary rate] <#Eqn:binary rate>`__.
-The mass diffusion velocities :math:`\avec{V}_i` in
+The mass diffusion velocities :math:`\textbf{V}_i` in
 `[Eqn:isotope continuity] <#Eqn:isotope continuity>`__ are obtained from
 the solution of a multicomponent diffusion equation (Chapman & Cowling 1970; Burgers 1969; Williams 1988) and reflect the fact that mass diffusion processes arise from pressure, temperature, and/or abundance gradients as well as from external gravitational or electrical forces.

-The case :math:`\avec{V}_i\equiv 0` is important for two reasons.
-First, mass diffusion is often unimportant when compared to other transport processes, such as thermal or viscous diffusion (, large Lewis numbers and/or small Prandtl numbers).
+The case :math:`\textbf{V}_i\equiv 0` is important for two reasons.
+First, mass diffusion is often unimportant when compared to other transport processes, such as thermal or viscous diffusion (*i.e.*, large Lewis numbers and/or small Prandtl numbers).
 Such a situation obtains, for example, in the study of laminar flame fronts propagating through the quiescent interior of a white dwarf.
 Second, this case permits the decoupling of the reaction network solver from the hydrodynamical solver through the use of operator splitting, greatly simplifying the algorithm.
-This is the method used by the default Flash-X distribution.
-Setting :math:`\avec{V}_i\equiv 0` transforms
+This is the method used by the default |flashx| distribution.
+Setting :math:`\textbf{V}_i\equiv 0` transforms
 `[Eqn:isotope continuity] <#Eqn:isotope continuity>`__ into

 .. math::

    \label{Eqn:nucrate 1}
-   \drvf {Y_i} {t} = \dt {R_i}\ ,
+   {dY_i\over dt} = \dot{R_i}\ ,

 which may be written in the more compact, standard form